PanagiotisIatrou/pico-ds18b20/README.md

 - Set the low and high bounds of the temperature alarm range
   - The range is [-128, 127] as integers
 - Check if a device is operational
+- Fetch the power mode of the device (external or parasite)

 ## Resources